George Washington Masonic National Memorial

 Big images of George are everywhere.
 An oversized bicentennial bas-relief ("a gift of Eastman Kodak Company") greets visitors on the lawn.
 A "Colossal Bronze" head overlooks the Grand Masonic Hall.
 A 17-foot-tall statue is flanked by 40-foot-tall granite pillars in the temple entrance, which resembles the Parthenon.
 The statue, as well as a life-size dummy downstairs, depict Washington wearing his frilly Freemason apron and other Masonic regalia.

-(14 Presidents have been Freemasons, but Washington rightfully gets a memorial over historical Masonic clunkers such as James Buchanan and Warren Harding.)
+(14 Presidents have been Freemasons, but Washington rightfully gets a memorial over historical Masonic clunkers such as William McKinley and Warren Harding.)

 The memorial tries to impart gravitas to both Washington and Freemasonry, but its exotic trappings of Greek, Egyptian, and Persian design -- and the Mason's flamboyant 1920s Hollywood sense of symbols and theater -- keep getting in the way.
 This may frustrate the Masons, but it gives casual visitors (like us) lots of fun things to look at.